rsdoiel/antenna/archives/2025/socal_north_2025.01.md

 ---

-## Two people die in Eaton Fire as evacuation orders expand beyond Altadena
+## 2 people die in Eaton Fire as evacuation orders expand beyond Altadena

 date: 2025-01-08, updated: 2025-01-08, from: The LAist